 STORAGE OF DATA

-Data relating to donations is stored for 7 years after the end of the financial year in which the donation was made.
+Data relating to donations is stored for seven years after the end of the financial year in which the donation was made.
 This is a legal requirement.

-Personal data is only stored when supporters have previously given permission for us to contact them, and only for the purpose they have specified, e.g. newsletters, email updates, fundraising campaigns.
+Personal data is only stored when supporters have previously given permission for us to contact them, and only for the purpose they have specified, e.g. newsletters, email updates and fundraising campaigns.

 Email addresses on our mailing lists are stored in a list via the web service ‘Mailchimp’ and are not linked in any way to the donation record or postal address information which is stored on our databases.
 Email addresses are only attached to an identifiable name if one was given at the time of signup.

 We will only share donations data for the purposes of claiming gift aid, where applicable.
 Other personal data will be shared when it enables supporters to travel with and on behalf of Love Russia, e.g. summer camps & monitoring trips.

 We usually send thanks upon receipt of a donation, provided we have the means to contact the donor and the donor has not specifically asked not to be contacted.
 As a general rule, donations by post receive thanks by post, online donations receive thanks by email.
 Providing an email address for a donation or purchase through our website or a postal address for Gift Aid will not mean you are subscribed to our newsletters, unless you have specifically opted in.